AlmightyLks/Programming-Guidance/General-Programming/The-First-Steps.md

 And as you migh have heard, the self driving car from Tesla, lead by Elon Musk, was a programmatically breakthrough!<br>
 The "miracle" of self-driving cars is the result of a well thought out program. :)
 Okay, let's take a step back from those big things. <br>
 Your computer or your phone.
-They run on software, their operating system.
+They run software, their operating system.
 And everything you can do on it, was programmed for you. :)<br>
 If we once again take one more step back.
 Do you have a calculator laying around from school, university or your office?
 It's a bit of plastic, maybe a little bit of glass and a bit of metal inside of it.
 You press a button and it appears on the screen.
 Kind of as if the numbers have the code
 ```python
 print(num)